 We ended up developing a program that was basically an internal organization that would provide services to other business groups.
 We would look at different messaging that Microsoft wanted out to the customers and partners, and we would take that content, organize and customize it so it targeted their approved demographics.
 That got me into account intelligence and learning more about marketing.

-Before Pure Storage, my roles were more technical and process management focused, but marketing's always been there.
+Before my current role, my roles were more technical and process management focused, but marketing's always been there.
 It just needed to be peeled back from the onion a little bit if you will.